-During the inspection, officials are permitted to seize and make copies of all documents (whether physical or electronic) located at the company's premises (excluding private or legally privileged documents).27 Personal and privileged documents must be identified during the inspection.28
+During the inspection, officials are permitted to seize and make copies of all documents (whether physical or electronic) located at the company's premises (excluding private or legally privileged documents).
+Personal and privileged documents must be identified during the inspection.

 Officials may also ask any questions of the company's employees.
-Employees are legally obliged to cooperate with the inspectors by providing them with all information requested and answering all questions unless the questions posed to them directly incriminates the company.29
+Employees are legally obliged to cooperate with the inspectors by providing them with all information requested and answering all questions, unless those questions posed to them directly incriminate the company. $^{34}$

-The CNC has, for the first time, imposed fines on several companies for breaching the duty to collaborate with the information request by submitting misleading or fake information.30
+Fines of up to 1 per cent of the total turnover in the previous year can be imposed on companies that by any means obstruct the inspection tasks of the CNMC.
+Additionally, the former CNC imposed fines on several companies for breaching the duty to collaborate with the information request by submitting misleading or false information.